YinghaoHuang91/yinghaohuang91.github.io/README.md

 ## Last Words
 Digital Humans or Virtual Humans have become a hot topic in both academia and industry, with many papers published at top-tier conferences and journals every year (In total, more than five thousand papers have been published at ToG over the last forty years.
-Among them, the seminal [SMPL paper](https://ps.is.mpg.de/code/smpl) is the [third most cited paper](https://dl.acm.org/action/doSearch?fillQuickSearch=false&SeriesKey=tog&sortBy=cited)), many working opportunities offered at tech giants, and many chances to build your name in this relatively new area.
+Among them, the seminal [SMPL paper](https://ps.is.mpg.de/code/smpl) is the [third most cited paper](https://dl.acm.org/action/doSearch?fillQuickSearch=false&SeriesKey=tog&sortBy=cited)), many working opportunities offered at tech giants (Google, Apple, Meta, Tencent, Huawei, ByteDance and many others all have their own Virtual Human divisions), and many chances to build your name in this relatively new area.
 I am humbled to be able to continue exploring this exciting and promising direction, and I look forward to working with those who also think so.
 I hope you, who are reading this advertisement now, can be one of them, and one of us.

 _________________________________________________________________________________________________________________________________________________